SheepyFlock/coin/README.md

 ![alt text](Sheepy.jpg)
 # Sheepy
-A fun meme coin for Sheepy Flock.
+A fun meme coin for the Sheepy Flock.